DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 skills will be relevant for the story ahead.
 Custom creation starts with spending Experience Points on Attributes, Skills, Powers, Vulnerabilities and/or Skills.

+- A [Background](03_CharacterCreation#Decide-Your-Background) is descriptive about of character's history and where they are when you begin your adventure.
+- [A Role](03_CharacterCreation#Choose-Your-Role) is a general class the unlocks access to certain abilities.
 - Attributes cost more, but also increase corresponding skills.
 - Spending points has diminishing returns.
 Going from 0 to +1 is relatively cheap, but +3 to +4 will take many more points.
-- Skill Modifiers start “unskilled,” with a `MISSING` Modifier, so choose carefully.
+- Skill Modifiers start *unskilled* with a 0 Modifier, so choose carefully.
 - Vulnerabilities are roleplay and/or combat weaknesses and yield 1 or 2 additional
 Experience Points to spend when they are added to the Character Sheet during Character Creation.
 - Powers are special features, boons or strengths, that cost 1 or 2 points.
-Powers may have additional pre-requirements such as Role or Level.
+Powers may have additional requirements such as Role or Level.

 For a full set of character creation options, see our [Character Creation document](03_CharacterCreation.md).